 Golden Ravioli is Perth’s premier purveyor of fresh pasta, proudly owned and operated by the Lenzarini family for over 55 years.
 Originating in Lucca, Tuscany, the company was launched in 1964 by the Lenzarini brothers in response to Perth’s growing love affair with fresh and authentic pasta, the family continue to craft its distinctive high-quality products with passion and tradition.

-In the early 1950s, a young, determined and brazen Italian man walked into the Lamberti Restaurant (located on James St, Northbridge, Perth), searching for a new opportunity.
+In the early 1950s, a young, determined and brazen Italian man walked into the Lamberti Restaurant (located at the time on James St, Northbridge, Perth), searching for a new opportunity.
 Disinterested in his monotonous and tiresome job as a fruit picker, he applied for the position of chef advertised by Lamberti.
 The catch: he had no formal training or experience.
 It was this risk-taking and bold attitude that gave Florindo Lenzarini the chance he was looking for… and it was the defining step towards the creation of Golden Ravioli.

 In the beginning